-A coping mechanism is a strategy you can use whenever you are stressed or anxious that you are not good enough for a man to want to stay.
+A coping mechanism is a strategy you can use whenever you are stressed or anxious.

 One strategy that I share with my clients in “Become The One” is to tackle that fear of abandonment at the root, without looking to someone outside of yourself to give you security.

 So, if you are currently seeing someone and can feel yourself getting anxious whenever he pulls away, I want you to do the following:

 - Start paying attention to when you try to control him

 - Ask yourself: “What do I need from him that would make me feel safer?”